endoflife-date/endoflife.date/products/surface.md

 ---

 > Microsoft Surface is a series of touchscreen-based personal computers and interactive whiteboards designed and developed by Microsoft, running the Microsoft Windows operating system.

+Microsoft defines a supported Surface Device as one receiving driver and firmware updates, along with a supported Windows OS version.
+Surface devices will receive driver and firmware updates for Windows versions released in the prior 30 months.

+Microsoft publishes the [minimum supported Windows version](https://support.microsoft.com/en-gb/surface/surface-supported-operating-systems-9559cc3c-7a38-31b6-d9fb-571435e84cd1).
+Once the device support period is concluded, devices will continue to receive Windows OS feature and security updates.